 A Member of Multiple Organizations

 He is a member of multiple organizations including Ducks Unlimited, Pheasants Forever, Quality Deer Management Association, Veterans of Foreign Wars, National Wild Turkey Foundation, National Rifle Association and Delta Waterfowl.
 Consequently, his passion for the outdoors led him to start his own business, Big Red Outdoors, in October 2009.
-It has grown to over 70 members with 8,500 acres of private hunting ground leased in Nebraska.
+It has grown to over 50 members with 6,500 acres of private hunting ground leased in Nebraska.
 Requiring a better management tool for his club members, Chris worked with a computer programming firm to develop an online reservation system for member use.
-Once developed, he saw a wider market for its use and has since started another company, American Sportsman Network (ASN), which allows other club owners the opportunity to utilize the reservation system.

 A Military Retiree That Has a Drive to Succeed

-Currently, the ASN has participating clubs in Alabama with aspirations to add a club in every state.
 Big Red Outdoors is actually the catalyst for driving Chris to the conservation arena as he wanted to learn more about improving the habitat on his leased properties.
-Big game herd management also led him to use RAKS™ Deer Mineral on his properties and in April 2013 he purchased the company.
+Big game herd management also led him to use RAKS™ Big Game Supplements on his properties and in April 2013 he purchased the company.
 His years in the military have given him an unparalleled work ethic, drive to succeed and focus on mission accomplishment.
 Traits that are key to any successful venture!

 Martin Weverka – Vice President